danodz/slingair-school-project/README.md

 ### Stretch

-- Create an interface for users to modify their personal information and/or cancel their reservation at `/profile`.
+- Create an interface for users to update and/or cancel their reservation at `/reservation`.
 - Create an admin interface at `/admin` to view all of the reservation.
 (The design is up to you.)
+- Multiple flights with randomized reserved seats.
 - Any other improvements that you would like to make!
 Go wild!